rei-codes/personal-website/content/about.md

 - Freelance - Available (25$/h)
 - Job Offer - Available (Remote prefered but relocate is ok, too)

+My life goal is working remotely, async, and on an open-source project while traveling the world!

 ## Languages

 - Turkish (Native)